chenli1996/CellSight/README.md

 - **FSVVD User FoV Data**: [CUHK Full Scene Volumetric Video Dataset](https://cuhksz-inml.github.io/full_scene_volumetric_video_dataset/factsfigures.html)
 - **Reference Implementation**: CellSight borrows part of its code structure from [GraphGRU](https://github.com/GraphGRU/GraphGRU)

+# Citation

+If you use CellSight or any part of this repository in your research, please kindly cite the following paper:

+> Li, C., Zong, T., Hu, Y., Wang, Y., & Liu, Y. (2025, March).
+Spatial Visibility and Temporal Dynamics: Rethinking Field of View Prediction in Adaptive Point Cloud Video Streaming.
+In Proceedings of the 16th ACM Multimedia Systems Conference (pp. 24-34).